goYippi-labs/goYippi-labs.github.io/README.md

 https://goYippi-labs.github.io

-A little static site built with gulp, SCSS and Jade.
+A little static site built with gulp, SCSS and Pug.

 ---